soemarko/whey/README.md

 Whey v2.0 is a wireless 2-piece hardware that is separated between the sensor plate and the display screen.
 This project currently uses 500g load cell, with ADS1232 analog to digital converter.
 It uses ESP-Now to communicate between each microcontrollers.
 More specific information are available in each directories.
 The story behind this are available in [my blog](https://soemarko.com/blog/whey-v2.0), everything is linked all the way back to [the very first iteration](https://youtu.be/TIj6iEEiVVo).

+### Known Issue

+- No battery indicator on the plate -- I just have a powerbank ready when it's not turning on
+- TFT_eSPI library only works with the one from [TTGO T-Display repo](https://github.com/Xinyuan-LilyGO/TTGO-T-Display), but won't compile when using the latest one by [Bodmer](https://github.com/Bodmer/TFT_eSPI).

 ### Todo

 ☑ Add readme file in each directories for more specific discussion.\